aashrun/TalkShop/README.md

 }
 ```

-Note: "useCase" can be "bio", "postCaptionAndComment", or "tweet" ONLY.
+**Note**: "useCase" can be "bio", "postCaptionAndComment", or "tweet" ONLY.

 2. ### Get Post Analysis
-Endpoint: GET /api/v1/postAnalysis/getPostAnalysis/:id
+**Endpoint**: GET /api/v1/postAnalysis/getPostAnalysis/:id

-Usage: Copy the post ID from the database and replace ":id" in the endpoint.
+**Usage**: Copy the post ID from the database and replace ":id" in the endpoint.

-Functionality: Returns analysis including the number of words and average word length in the post.
+**Functionality**: Returns analysis including the number of words and average word length in the post.

 ## Scalability Considerations